 Exuberant though the festivities may have seemed, Reactor's Martinmas celebrations always contain an aspect of great and solemn seriousness.

 In the 4th century AD, the Bishop St. Martin was walking to Rome on a pilgrimage.
 He encountered Satan and was mocked by him.
 As punishment St. Martin turned the devil into a donkey and rode the lazy beast for the remainder of his journey.
 The donkey cursed him and spoke in palindromes.

 Because of this significant encounter, Reactor chose this date as the most appropriate for the interviewing of applicants and for their initiation into the most honoured role of Secret Member – a role that is theirs for exactly one year, until the wheel turns once more to Martinmas.

-We can now reveal that all new applicants who presented themselves for initiation on November 11th 2019, were roundly and loudly rejected as ill-suited to the opening that had appeared, and so the chair of the Secret Member has remained empty throughout 2019/20.
-Now, whilst this next year doth remain fallow, it does bode well for fecund times to come.
+We can now reveal that all new applicants who presented themselves for initiation on November 11th 2022, were roundly and loudly rejected as ill-suited to the opening that had appeared, and so the chair of the Secret Member has remained empty throughout 2022/23.
+Now, this year’s prospective initiates have stepped forward and decisions have been taken.

-Reactor has re-opened the application portal for next year’s Interviews.
+The application portal for next year’s Interviews is now open.
 We sincerely encourage those who feel ready to join the group and take on the role of Secret Member, to step forward urgently and present themselves for the Martinmas Interviews.
-Over the coming years Reactor intends to modify our central body.
-An opening at the heart of the group awaits the correct initiate, and we are ready to guide you through the preparations.
+Over the coming years Reactor intends to be reborn, again, in a new body.
+An opening at the heart of the group awaits the correct initiate, with this need for replacement limbs we are ready to guide you through the preparations.
 For a copy of the Reactor Membership Handbook, and to apply click here.